pragavigithub/Emerging_BarCode_Integration/replit.md

   - Enhanced warehouse code display in GRPO item listings for better visibility
   - Updated add item form to use warehouse code instead of complex bin location selection
   - Created comprehensive JSON preview API endpoint for real-time SAP B1 payload inspection
+- July 13, 2025.
+Final Migration to Replit Environment with Enhanced User Experience:
+  - Successfully completed migration from Replit Agent to Replit environment
+  - Set up PostgreSQL database for production deployment on Replit
+  - Made warehouse code field read-only in GRPO forms (synced from SAP B1)
+  - Enhanced JSON Preview functionality with comprehensive console logging for debugging
+  - Added detailed warehouse information display in inventory transfer templates
+  - Improved "From Warehouse/Bin" and "To Warehouse/Bin" visibility in transfer items
+  - Enhanced error handling and debugging capabilities for SAP B1 integration
+  - All functionality verified and working correctly on Replit platform